gmc-code/PC-microbit-micropython/docs/images/heart_beat_simulation.rst

 .. admonition:: Tasks

     #.
 Plan the design of 7 images to simulate the above heart beat being scrolled from right to left starting with the left edge of the pulse and ending with a flat line.
+Attempt to complete the code for the 7 images before reading on.

 ----